kazmithub/Cloudformation-MySQLWebApp/README.md

 	An internet gateway is attached to the public subnets and NAT gateway is attached to the private subnet.
 Routes were configured accordingly.
 The resources in the private subnet can only be accessed through the public subnet.
 The network access control list is also defined which whitelists all the IPs and can be edited to control access through any IP.
+Parameterization has been done accordingly and are to be set according to the needs of the infrastructure.

 ## 2. StackInstance